-The well known analogies between electromagnetism and Post-Newtonian, and linearized gravity, follow as a limiting case of the exact approach in Sec.~\ref{sec:3+1}.
-In the case of the tidal effects, they can be seen also as limiting case of the tidal tensor analogy of Sec. \ref{sec:Tidal tensor analogy} (in the sense that for weak, \emph{time-independent fields,} the tidal tensors are derivatives of the GEM fields).
-Acknowledging this fact, and understanding the conditions under which linear GEM is obtained from the rigorous, exact approaches, is important for a correct interpretation of the physical meaning of the quantities involved, which is not clear in the usual derivations in the literature (this is especially the case for many works on linear GEM), and thus prone to misconceptions \cite{CHPreprint,CHPRD}.
+The well known analogies between electromagnetism and post-Newtonian and linearized gravity, follow as a limiting case of the exact approach in Sec.~\ref{sec:3+1}.
+In the case of the tidal effects, they can be seen also as a limiting case of the tidal tensor analogy of Sec. \ref{sec:Tidal tensor analogy} (in the sense that for weak, \emph{time-independent fields,} the gravitational tidal tensors reduce to derivatives of the GEM fields).
+Realizing this, and understanding the conditions under which linear GEM is obtained from the rigorous, exact approaches, is important for a correct interpretation of the physical meaning of the quantities involved, which is not clear in the usual derivations in the literature (this is especially the case for many works on linear GEM), and thus prone to misconceptions (see in this respect \cite{CHPreprint,CHPRD}.
 On the other hand, linear GEM is the most important in the context of experimental physics, as it pertains all gravitomagnetic effects detected to date \cite{Ciufolini Lageos,Ciufolini Nature Review,GPB,Nordtvedt1988,MurphyNordtvedtPRL1,SoffelKlioner}, and the ones we hope to detect in the near future \cite{LARES}.

-As for the analogy between the electric and magnetic parts of the Weyl and Maxwell tensors, its most important application is gravitational radiation, where it provides equations for the propagation of \emph{tensors of physical forces} (not components of the metric tensor, which are pure gauge fields, as in the usual approaches), with direct translation in physical effects via the tidal tensor formalism of Sec.~\ref{sec:Tidal tensor analogy}.
-This analogy has also been used to address the fundamental questions of the content of gravitational waves, and the energy of the gravitational field.
-Namely, to define covariant, local quantities alternative to the gravitational energy and momentum given by the Landau-Lifshitz pseudo-tensor (which can only have a meaning in a global sense